Advanced Identity Cloud

 Return challenge as JavaScript

-If you enable this option, the node returns its challenge as a fully encapsulated client-side JavaScript that interacts directly with the WebAuthn API and submit the response back.
+Enabling this option causes the node to return its challenge as a fully encapsulated client-side JavaScript that interacts directly with the WebAuthn API.

 Detect sign count mismatch